Architecture

 Once a policy statement is parsed, a series of derived fields are computed and added to the internal data model:

 The ANTLR grammar and parser implementation ensure that all features and edge cases in the evolving OCI policy language are handled with a high degree of accuracy.
-See CONTEXT_logic.md and CONTEXT_policies_tab.md for technical and tab-specific integration details.
+Maintainers can see the logic context and policies-tab context for deeper implementation details.

 Caching